AbuTalha3/animal_data_vet/README.md

 # Upcoming improvements:

-- Improve the app to include more fields.
+- `Improve the app to include more fields`.
 - Buying of medicines
 - Permission of owners to keep pets
 - Create a Kanel